Menachem Zeev Greenglass

 Menachem Zeev ("Wolf") Greenglass (1917 – 29 December 2010) was a Polish-Canadian rabbi associated with the Chabad-Lubavitch Hasidic movement.

 Biography

 Early life

 Menachem Zeev was born in Łódź, Poland, in 1917; his parents were Avraham Yechiel and Yuta Chava Greenglass, followers of the Alexander chassidic dynasty.
 When he was twenty years old, Greenglass travelled to Otwock, Poland, and enrolled in the Lubavitch yeshivah there.
 Greenglass was later appointed as a mentor for a selected group of students at the school.

 World War II

 During World War II, Greenglass and his peers received transit visas from the Japanese consul, Chiune Sugihara.
 They travelled by rail through Russia, stopping at the eastern port city of Vladivostok.
 From there they travelled by boat to Japan, and on to Shanghai, China.
 Nine of the Chabad students, including Greenglass, eventually received visas to Canada.

 Canada

-Rabbi Greenglass helped establish the Chabad yeshivah in Montreal he was a great man, where he served as a mashpia for many years.
+Rabbi Greenglass helped establish the Chabad yeshivah in Montreal, where he served as a mashpia for many years.